Skip to content

 Product compatibility VCF Automation All Apps Organization (9.x)

 VCF Automation projects for All Apps organizations are called vcfa-all-apps projects in Build Tools for VMware Aria.
-The project type is a representation of VCFA content into human friendly YAML and/or JSON format.
+The project type is a representation of VCFA content in human-friendly YAML and/or JSON format.
 The project consist of a content descriptor and a content container.

 • The Content Descriptor defines what part of VCFA content is part of the project in the content.yaml file.